SAP/software-documentation-data-set-for-machine-translation/term_postedits/README.md

 ## Overview
 The data in this data set originates from the [SAP Help Portal](https://help.sap.com/) that contains documentation for SAP products and user assistance for product-related questions.
 The current language scope is English to Hindi, Indonesian, Japanese, Korean, Malay, Thai, Vietnamese, Simplified Chinese and Traditional Chinese.
 The data may be used for research purposes only.

-The data has been processed in a way that makes it suitable as development and test data for machine translation purposes.
-For each language pair about 4k segments are available, split into development and test data.
+The data has been processed in a way that makes it suitable as test data for machine translation purposes.
+For each language pair about 2k segments are available.
 The segments are provided without document context and are annotated with terminology.
 The details are described below.

 ## Language scope